Olive oil extraction: Grades of olive oil

-In ancient Israel and the Levant, three methods were used to produce different grades of olive oil.
+In ancient Palestine and the Levant, three methods were used to produce different grades of olive oil.
 The finest oil was produced from fully developed and ripe olives harvested solely from the apex of the tree, and lightly pressed, "for what flows from light pressure is very sweet and very thin."
 The remaining olives are pressed with a heavier weight, and vary in ripeness.
 Inferior oil is produced from unripe olives that are stored for extended periods of time until they grow soft or begin to shrivel to become more fit for grinding.
 Others are left for extended periods in pits in the ground to induce sweating and decay before they are ground.
 According to the Geoponica, salt and a little nitre are added when oil is stored.
 Traditionally, freshly collected olives were laid up within a large tub (מעטן) and sprinkled with salt before they were to be crushed in the mill, and which function served to heat-up the olives and to induce sweating, thereby bringing them to an advanced stage of ripeness, and make it easier to extract the oil once the olives are brought to the mill.